Making collaboration across functions a reality

 • resetting targets – so you measure the end to end impact of the change or activity

 • rewiring expectations – enabling business units to dismantle legacy ways of working and setting goals that no individual business unit of function could achieve on their own.
-An important element of this was also transparency of information in a comparable format across the organisation to facilitate comparison, cooperation and integration.
+An important element of this was also transparency of information in a comparable format across the organization to facilitate comparison, cooperation and integration.

 As multiple, virtual, cross functional team working becomes the norm we need to make sure that our development strategies as well as our people processes enable people to succeed in this more complex environment.